EinScott/bon/README.md

 }
 ```

+#### Keep unless set

+This only affects deserialization.
+Values that are marked as keep-unless-set act as though they are ignored when the bon string doesn't explicitly set them (and changing the value is not required otherwise) and thus keep their value instead of being zeroed is normally the case.
+When these values are explicitly set, they act just like they would without keep-unless-set.
+Assigning these values with [irrelevant](#special-values) (``?``) counts as not explicitly setting them.

+Individual fields can be marked with ``[BonKeepUnlessSet]``.
+All fields of a type can be marked by putting ``[BonKeepMembersUnlessSet]`` on the type.
+All indices of an array can be marked by putting ``[BonArrayKeepUnlessSet]`` on the array field.

+This can be useful for either patching state or supporting older strings with expanded structures, where new fields still retain their (non-zero) default values while old/explicitly set values are set.
+When doing the later for something other than preserving object references / circumventing nulling errors, *intended* zero values can still be serialized by [including default values](#serialize-flags).
+See the [Tests](https://github.com/EinScott/bon/blob/main/Tests/src/Test.bf) (end of ``Structs()`` test) for examples.

 #### Polymorphism

 Polymorphed values denote their actual type as part of the serialized value in order to be deserialized properly.
 For this to be possible, bon needs to look up the types by name.
-So a type that need to be serialized with polymorphism like this must be registered on the used [bon environment](#poly-types) with ``env.RegisterPolyType(typeof(x))`` or by placing ``[BonPolyRegister]`` on the type.
+So a type that need to be serialized with polymorphism like this must be registered on the used [bon environment](#poly-types) with ``env.RegisterPolyType(typeof(x))`` during static initialization or by placing ``[BonPolyRegister]`` on the type.
 The first of the two options is especially useful for boxed struct types, which also need to be registered like this in case they should be serialized.

 For example, assuming that ``UIButton`` and ``UITextField`` are registered properly:
 ```bf